Why you can be Denied Michigan homeowners insurance

 - You don’t want to buy the minimum coverage required for the type of policy that you want to buy.

 Companies can also refuse to write new policies based on the physical condition of your property, adjacent hazards, and property vacancies.
-Companies may not renew policies if there is a liability claim in the past three years, which the insured was negligent.
+Companies may not renew policies if you have had a negligent liability claim in the past three years.
 Three property claims of any type totaling over $4000 or $3000 if they are not weather claims.
 The insured fails to correct a dangerous condition after being notified by the company.

 Michigan homeowners insurance through Michigan Basic Insurance

-If you are unable to get Michigan homeowners insurance through the regular market, you can ask a Michigan homeowners insurance agent to apply to the Michigan Basic Property Insurance Association (MBPIA).
+If you are unable to get Michigan homeowners insurance through the regular market, you can get a Michigan Basic Property Insurance Association (MBPIA) quote.
 Michigan Basic was created to provide property insurance to individuals who can’t get Michigan homeowners insurance with another company.
 If you are eligible, you can get a standard HO-2 or HO-3 policy from Michigan Basic, which is the same policy as offered by a regular company.

 To qualify for Michigan homeowners insurance with Michigan Basic Insurance